John-Weymark/John-Weymark.github.io/_pages/about.md

 1. Marc Fleurbaey, "John A. Weymark: President-elect of the Society for Social Choice and Welfare 2006–2007, President 2008–2009," <i>Social Choice and Welfare</i>, 2017, Vol. 48, No. 2, February, pp. 267–268. <a class="hover" href="https://link.springer.com/article/10.1007/s00355-017-1030-3" target="_blank"> Link to the published version. </a>

 2. Felix Bierbrauer and Claude d’Aspremont, “John A. Weymark,” in Marc Fleurbaey and Maurice Salles, eds., <i>Conversations on Social Choice and Welfare Theory, Volume 1</i>, Springer: Cham, Switzerland, 2021, pp. 289-334. <a class="hover" href="https://link.springer.com/chapter/10.1007/978-3-030-62769-0_16" target="_blank"> Link to the published version. </a>

+3. Craig Brett, Claude d'Aspremont, and Mauricwee Salles, "Special Issue in Honour of John A. Weymark,"